MFMokbel/jarm-cpp/README.md

   - ex., jarmcpp.exe -d google.com -p 443 -v
   - if the option '-p' is not specified, 443 is assumed
   - '-v' is for printing the raw jarm fingerprint of every request/response
-* querying a list of servers and saving results into a csv file.
+* querying a list of servers and saving results into a csv file
   - ex., jarmcpp.exe -f <file_domains_list> -c
   - '-c' is for saving the results to a csv file with the name "jarmcpp\_\<date\>\_\<time\>\_<am|pm>.csv"
 * printing the raw per-request fingerprint